If you’ve only ever slept on western style beds your whole life, the prospect of sleeping on the floor may sound strange to you.

 Whilst the use of tatami helps regulate the interior temperature of a Japanese home, they don’t support weight nearly as well as other floor types do.

-For this reason, Japanese homes tend not to put furniture such as tables and chairs on their tatami due to to very high chance of damage.
+For this reason, Japanese homes tend not to put furniture such as tables and chairs on their tatami due to the very high chance of damage.

-In case you haven’t realised already, Japan is a very small country.
+In case you haven’t realized already, Japan is a very small country.

 The total space of all the Japanese islands is about 142,000 square miles.
 To put that into perspective, that’s smaller than the state of California.